yannismacatol/website_project/README.md

 This project is still under development and not yet finished.
 Current features include the following:
 1. Login Page.
 2. Homepage Placeholder.
+3. Register button on the Login Page.
+4. User registration page placeholder.

 A local database is used and the project only runs locally.